giovannizotta/circular/README.md

 * More testing

 ## Contributing
-If you have any problems feel free to open an issue.
+If you have any problems feel free to open an issue or join our [Telegram group](https://t.me/+u_R8kAfpSJBjMjI0).
 Pull requests are welcome as well.

+Special thanks to devzorLN🐸 for helping me test the plugin.